Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ##### Existing features
 * A navigation bar in all the pages with **Play, Instruction, score, contact**.
 On the mobile device, the hamburger menu will be used with the toggling behavior.
-On the right of the navbar, the icon sound will allow to turn on or off the sound.
 * The footer will be displayed on all the pages with the copyright, the icon GitHub which will direct to the Github page of the project, and the social media link.
-* Each time the user succeeds in the sequence, one light will be added to the next sequence to make the game more complex and difficult to memorize.
+* Each time the user succeeds a turn, one light will be added to the next sequence to make the game more complex and difficult to memorize.
 * In the instruction page, it explains all the information about the game and the user can click on the play button.
 * On the contact page, the user can submit a form for any questions, feedback, or suggestion.

 ##### Features Left to Implement
 Due to the lack of time, there are many features I couldn't implement.
 * For the moment, the game is a grid 3 X 3.
 Add different levels with a different grid to vary the difficulty:  2 X 2 and  4 X 4.
-* Add javascript in the contact form.
-* Add stats board displaying the three highest score of the player
 * Add option to use the timer so it will increase the difficulty of the game
 * Add sounds effects

 ### Structure plane <a name="structure-plane"></a>

-* When the player will open the game, it will show the logo and underneath, two buttons:
+* When the player opens the game, it will show the logo and underneath, two buttons:
     * The button play to direct to the game
     * The button instruction will direct to the instruction page to understand the rule.

-* If the player failed, it will show the current score and the high score.
+* If the player loses the game, it will show the current score and the high score.
 The player has the option to play again by clicking the button "Let's start".

 * On the score page, it will show the three highest scores of the player.

 * The instruction page provides all the information about the game, the rules.
-The player has an option to click below the instruction the button to start the game after reading the instruction.
+The player can click the button "Play now" to start the game after reading the instruction.

 * On the contact page, the player has to fill out the name, email address, and the message to add any question, suggestion, or feedback.